HOV ramp and lane closures continue in Tacoma

 - 20th Street East between Puyallup Avenue and PraxAir will close from 8 p.m. to 5 a.m.
 Friday.

-- All lanes of the northbound I-5 collector/distributor will close from 11:59 p.m. to 4 a.m.
-Saturday.
-Northbound I-5 drivers headed to I-705 and SR 7 will detour to Portland Avenue.

-- South 38th Street ramp to the northbound I-5 collector/distributor will close from 11:59 p.m. to 4 a.m.
-Saturday.

-- A single lane of northbound I-5 will close between Portland Avenue and the Puyallup River Bridge from 10 p.m. to 7 a.m.
+- The right lane of northbound I-5 between L Street to the Puyallup River will close from 11 p.m. to 7 a.m.
 Saturday.

 - Northbound I-5 exit #136A and #136B to Port of Tacoma Road and 20th Street will close from 10 p.m. to 7 a.m.
 Saturday.